ruokokoski/ruokokoski.github.io/_posts/2025-11-14-can-machine-learning-beat-market-noise.md

 After data collection, the next step is to ensure input consistency and reliability through inspection and cleaning.
 This includes checking for missing values, analyzing distributions of prices and volumes, and identifying potential outliers that could bias predictions.

 Microsoft (MSFT) data from the past three years was used as an example.
-The dataset covers 750 trading days with no missing values in the key columns — Open, High, Low, Close, and Volume — making it suitable for modeling.
+The dataset covers 750 trading days with no missing values in the key columns, **Open, High, Low, Close, and Volume**, making it suitable for modeling.

 Descriptive statistics provide a quick overview of the data: